-No parade is larger than in Cologne: with excitement and anticipation, over 1 million people line up along main street to wait for the parade to pass by – which takes close to five hours.
-Over 11,000 active members of local carnival clubs march in this 4 mile parade, all dressed up as clowns, witches, wizards, or in military uniforms fashionable during the times of Napoleon.
-That’s when the parade in Cologne started, in 1823, after Napoleon had been defeated in Europe and French troops had withdrawn from the Rhineland.
+The Monday following Women’s Carnival is called Rosenmontag or Rose Monday.
+This day marks the peak of Carnival season, with 11:11 a.m. as the official kick-off time for popular parades.
+No parade is larger than in Cologne.
+With excitement and anticipation, over 1 million people line up along the main street.
+Here they wait for the parade to pass by, which takes almost five hours!
+Over 11,000 active members of local Karneval clubs march in this 4 mile parade.
+All dress up as clowns, witches, wizards, or in military uniforms fashionable during the times of Napoleon.
+That’s when the parade in Cologne first started, in 1823, after Napoleon had been defeated in Europe and French troops had withdrawn from the Rhineland.

-The day after, Karnevalsdienstag (Shrove Tuesday), marks the last day of the carnival season and is observed with smaller parades and parties in Germany.
-For carnival enthusiasts in other parts of the world, however, Shrove Tuesday, also known as Fat Tuesday or Mardi Gras in French marks the highlight of the carnival season.
-In cities such as New Orleans, Venice and Rio de Janeiro cheerful and colorful crowds take over the streets with spectacular parades.
+The next day, Karnevalsdienstag (Shrove Tuesday), marks the last day of the carnival season.
+People observe this day with smaller parades and parties throughout Germany.
+Carnival enthusiasts in other parts of the world, however, know this day not as Shrove Tuesday, but as Fat Tuesday or Mardi Gras.
+In fact, this day marks the highlight of the carnival season in many places!
+Cheerful and colorful crowds take over the streets with spectacular parades in cities such as New Orleans, Venice and Rio de Janeiro!

-In the Southwest of Germany, along the French Border in Baden-Württemberg, Western Bavaria, the Alsace region, Black Forest and Switzerland, the roots of the Allemannische Fastnacht season, which starts on Three Kings Day, January 6 (Epiphany), date back to the Alemanic tribes of the first millenium A.D. and are more subdued.
-Costumes have evolved around themes of dark ghosts representing the cold season contrasted by the bright, colorful spirits of spring.
+In the Southwest of Germany, along the French Border in Baden-Württemberg, Western Bavaria, the Alsace region, Black Forest and Switzerland, lie the roots of the Allemannische Fastnacht.
+This season starts on Three Kings Day, January 6 (Epiphany).
+This dates back to the Alemanic tribes of the first millenium A.D. and are more subdued.
+Costumes have evolved around themes of dark ghosts representing the cold season.
+However, they are then contrasted by the bright, colorful and happy spirits of spring!
 These traditional themes symbolize the eager anticipation of the growing season, a time farmers and consumers long for.